-- Special devices can cost tens of times more
+- Special devices can cost tens of times more but those may be not needed after all.
+Tweak the regular ones instead (MacGyver style)

 - Simple techniques, e.g. a pen in a fist

 - Put the keyboard where it works (e.g. at a foot)

-- Mounts special and regular
+- Mounts special and regular (old desk lamp)

 - Sticks for input

 - Mouse vs trackball vs joystick

+- Common tech with assistive use

 - Scanner with OCR

 - Webcam + sign language